Empowering a Strategic Design Team:

 Designers were not motivated by projects with minimal impact.

-Shifting focus to empower designers for project initiatives
+Shifting focus to empower designers’ true value

 "How might the Strategic Design Team effectively uncover business problems and opportunities from other units so that they can deliver their true value to the company?"